tvincent2/eolie-web/_features/firefox.md

 icon: "images/firefox-symbolic.svg"
 title: Firefox sync
 ---
-Allow you to sync your bookmarks and passwords with Firefox.
+Allow you to sync your bookmarks, history and passwords with Firefox.